code-dot-org/analytics/README.md

 * `dbt run --select /dbt/models/marts/*`

 #### Resources:
-Our style guide (for the most part...)
+Our [style guide](https://docs.getdbt.com/best-practices/how-we-style/0-how-we-style-our-dbt-projects) (for the most part...)
-For best practices in our design and implementation.
+* For best practices in our design and implementation.
-For our sql style-guide (for the most part... no CAPS, TAB only, generous /n Learn more about dbt in the docs
+* For our **sql** style-guide, we follow [Gitlab's standards](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/sql-style-guide/)
+* If you really want to [nerd out...](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/dbt-guide/)

-Check out Discourse for commonly asked questions and answers Join the chat on Slack for live discussions and support Find dbt events near you
+* Join the chat on [Slack](getdbt.slack.com) for live discussions and support
-Check out the blog for the latest news on dbt's development and best practices
+* Check out the [blog](https://docs.getdbt.com/blog) for the latest news on dbt's development and best practices